learning-zone/python-basics/README.md

 ## Q. How do I send mail from a Python script?

 Use the standard library module smtplib.
-Here's a very simple interactive mail sender that uses it.
+Here\'s a very simple interactive mail sender that uses it.
 This method will work on any host that supports an SMTP listener.

 ```py
 import sys, smtplib
 fromaddr = raw_input("From: ")